ctripcorp/SQLlin/sqllin-dsl/doc/getting-start.md

 ```

 The `DatabasePath` is the second parameter `path`'s type, it is represented differently on different platforms.
-In Android, you can get it through [`Context`](https://developer.android.com/reference/android/content/Context), and you can get it through string in native platforms.
+On Android, you can get it through [`Context`](https://developer.android.com/reference/android/content/Context), and you can get it through string on native platforms.
 For example, you can define a expect function in your common source set:

 ```kotlin